 Click to expand one of the categories below to see commonly asked questions and their answers.

-If you have questions not addressed below, please email firstname.lastname@example.org.
+If you have questions not addressed below, please contact the licensure analyst listed at the top of the column at right.
 Correspondence by email will speed up application processing.
 Please note: All email addresses are public records pursuant to Chapter 119.011(12), Florida Statutes.

 Can I use an old application when applying with FBPE?